 Plan

-In the plans of its founder, the Russian billionaire (of Azeri origins) Igor Ashurbeyli, Asgardia will be an "archipelago" of large space stations orbiting the Earth.
-A sort of "Noah's arche" able to accommodate up to 15 million people overall.
+In the plans of its founder, the Russian billionaire (of Azeri origins) Igor Ashurbeyli, Asgardia will be an “archipelago” of large space stations orbiting the Earth.
+A sort of "Noah's Ark" capable of hosting up to 15 million people overall.

-Each "ship" (in the form of a ring to reproduce gravity) has an estimated cost of around 150 billion euros, and will give the inhabitants a lifestyle suitable for a truly pioneering adventure.
-Maybe not as luxurious as the space hotel being designed, but more than decent.
+Each "ship" (in the shape of a ring to reproduce gravity) has an estimated cost of around 150 billion euros, and will give the inhabitants a lifestyle suited to a truly pioneering adventure.
+Maybe not as luxurious as the space hotel currently being planned, but more than decent.

 The milestone is set in 2045: for that date, Ashurbeyli hopes to be able to celebrate the birth of the first child in space.